react-financial/react-financial-charts/CONTRIBUTING.md

 ## Tests

-Tests are using jest, please see existing tests for recommended formatting.
+Tests are using storybook, please see existing tests for recommended formatting.